buildbot/buildbot/master/docs/manual/cmdline.rst

 =================

 This section describes command-line tools available after buildbot installation.
-Since version 0.8 the one-for-all :command:`buildbot` command-line tool was divided into two parts namely :command:`buildbot` and :command:`buildslave`.
+Since version 0.8 the one-for-all :command:`buildbot` command-line tool was divided into two parts namely :command:`buildbot` and :command:`buildworker`.
-The last one was separated from main command-line tool to minimize dependencies required for running a buildslave while leaving all other functions to :command:`buildbot` tool.
+The last one was separated from main command-line tool to minimize dependencies required for running a buildworker while leaving all other functions to :command:`buildbot` tool.

 Every command-line tool has a list of global options and a set of commands which have their own options.
 One can run these tools in the following way: